ntu-aris/MMAUD/README.md

 </p>

+V2 and V3 were used for the CVPR UG2+ challenge, which is more challenging than V1.
+V1 mostly flies below 30m, while V2 and V3 are designed for actual warfare simulation, reaching up to 70m.
+UAV Precision hits are unlikely to go beyond 70m.
+The results of the UG2 CVPR 2024 challenge are now available.

 # Quick use

 We have done some experiments of state-of-the-art methods on our the datasets.
 If you are seeking to do the same, please check out the following to get the work done quickly.